suravshrestha/derma/README.md

 cd ../backend
 npm install
 ```
-Have patience, this might take a while.
+This might take a while to complete.

 4. Create a `.env` file inside the backend folder and set the following credentials:
 ```